twilio/workshop/docs/browser.rst

 .. code-block:: javascript

     function next() {
-        if(connection) {
+        if (connection) {
             connection.sendDTMF("#");
         }
     }

+Because we added a `finishOnKey` attribute to our TwiML, sending a "#" symbol via DTMF tone will hang up on the current caller, and connect the browser to the next caller.

-Now we just need to add another button that let's us bring in the next caller.
+Now we just need to add another button to trigger the hangup.

 .. code-block:: html